My Healing Journey

 To be clear… You’ve probably guessed, but I’m not perfect at any of this.
 I can still get triggered into upset from time to time, including occasional melt downs!
 Even so, the upsets are usually much less frequent and intense, and I’m generally able to console and support myself when they happen.
 I no longer view these experiences as being in my way, but as part of my way.
 They help me to see exactly where I have more learning, healing, and growing to do as I continue moving forward.

-These and other life experiences have helped me to have an even deeper understanding of the complexity and nuance involved in navigating any long-term issue, whether it’s related to illnesses, injuries, or challenges – including the challenges of attaining long-term goals (or short-term goals that are taking much longer than expected to be achieved).
+These and other life experiences have helped me to have an even deeper understanding of the complexity and nuance involved in navigating any long-term issue, whether it’s related to illnesses, injuries, or challenges – including the challenges of attaining long-term goals (or short-term goals that are harder &/or taking longer than expected to be achieved).

 I don't presume that my perspectives, experiences, and resources may be useful to everyone, but they're at your disposal.
 In case you skipped the home page, that support can include helping you to find more balanced and effective ways to ...